 Who will I be working with?

-You will be working with displaced people in the Calais area.
-The communities they support are from a number of different nationalities and ethnicities.
+We work with displaced people in the Calais area.
+The communities we support are from a number of different nationalities and ethnicities.